pralab/AdversarialPruningBenchmark/README.md

 ## Contributing to the benchmark :hugs:
-We welcome AP authors wishing to see their AP taxonomized and benchmarked! :hugs:
+We welcome AP authors wishing to see their AP taxonomized and benchmarked!

 #### Important reminder on contributing.
 Please note: diversity is fundamental to assess your AP validity!
 Therefore, we specify that each AP author is required to load **at least** 3 checkpoints to guarantee a minimum acceptable starting level.
 The number of three checkpoints equals to one architecture/dataset/structure pair and the 3 corresponding sparsities (i.e., 90%, 95%, and 99% for US; 50%, 75%, and 90% for S).